 Prostart will ensure any use of personal data is justified using at least one of the conditions for processing and this will be specifically documented.
 All staff who are responsible for processing personal data will be aware of the conditions for processing.
 The conditions for processing will be available to data subjects in the form of a privacy notice.

-If a data subject wishes to withdraw consent they must complete the Withdrawal of Consent form which can be requested in writing to Prostart.
+If a data subject wishes to withdraw consent they must complete the Withdrawal of Consent form which can be obtained on request by contacting Prostart